imiryna/alias-game/README.md

 All team members receive a real-time update when someone joins.

 **3. What happens when a player leaves a team?**
-Use POST /api/team/:teamId/leave.
-The backend removes the player from that team and emits a userOffline event to other connected teammates.
+When a player leaves a team using POST /api/logic/:teamId/leave, the backend removes the player from that team and emits a playerLeft event (via the internal gameEmitter) to update the game state for other teammates.

 **4. How do rounds work?**
 Each round lasts for a fixed time (e.g. 60 seconds).
-When time is up, the server emits a `systemMessage` about the round ending, and the next team/explainer is activated.
+When the timer ends, the server emits a systemMessage that includes:
+- The end of the current round,
+- The next team and explainer who will play,
+- The guessed word or current game status.
+After that, the next round automatically starts with the new explainer and word.

 **5. How is the explainer chosen?**
 Explainers rotate automatically within a team — for each round, the next player becomes the explainer.
 This ensures balanced participation.